Holistic Visual-Textual Sentiment Analysis with Prior Models: Introduction

+In this study, we propose a holistic approach for visual-textual sentiment analysis, aiming for robust performance by leveraging the power of pre-trained feature extractors.
+The proposed algorithm, named \textbf{VSA-PF} (\textbf{V}isual-textual \textbf{S}entiment \textbf{A}nalysis with \textbf{P}re-trained \textbf{F}eatures; Fig.~\ref{fig:framework}), consists of four parts.
+First, a visual-textual branch based on the Swin Transformer~\cite{liu2021swin} and BERTweet~\cite{bertweet} is used to learn visual and textual features for sentiment prediction.
+It captures the important information for sentiment prediction directly from the dataset.
+These learnable encoders are pre-trained on large-scale datasets for generalizability.

+Second, a visual expert branch with a rich set of pre-trained ``expert'' visual encoders is used.
+These encoders extract semantic visual features, such as face~\cite{zhang2016joint}, object~\cite{Jocher_YOLOv5_by_Ultralytics_2020}, scene~\cite{zhou2017places}, and OCR, which are useful for sentiment analysis of {\bf different visual contents}~\cite{yuan2013sentribute,xu2017multisentinet,cheema2021fair} but hard to learn directly from the visual-textual sentiment analysis dataset.

+Third, we adopt a CLIP branch.
+Since CLIP is trained with a large number of image-text pairs, on one hand, it improves the generalizability of the proposed method to handle {\it unseen or weakly} sentiment images.
+On the other hand, because CLIP is trained to minimize the cosine distance between paired images and textual captions, image-text correspondence can be implicitly induced with the extracted visual and textual features from the CLIP encoder.

+Finally, a multimodal feature fusion network based on BERT~\cite{devlin2018bert} (i.e., Transformer encoder) is used to fuse multi-domain multimodal features and make sentiment predictions, which facilitates effective modeling of the complex interactions between different features.
+Extensive experiments on three datasets demonstrate that the proposed method outperforms state-of-the-art frameworks on visual-textual sentiment analysis.
+Furthermore, we conduct an ablation study to demonstrate the necessity of the visual-textual branch, show the contribution of each pre-trained expert feature, and compare the different architecture choices of the fusion network.

-Our contributions are three folds: \begin{itemize} \item We use the pre-trained CLIP model to extract aligned visual and textual features, which improves the performance of sentiment prediction by allowing the proposed method to implicitly model the visual-textual correspondence. \item We adopt a set of ``expert'' visual encoders which are pre-trained for different visual tasks.
-These expert features provide a strong visual prior and enable the proposed method to capture complicated and subtle visual information for sentiment analysis. \item Our whole framework, which consists of the CLIP, visual-expert, and trained visual-textual branches, achieves better results than the state-of-the-art methods on most existing datasets. \end{itemize}
+\textbf{Our contributions are three folds}: ($1$) Utilizing the pre-trained CLIP model, we extract \textit{aligned visual and textual features}, enhancing sentiment prediction by implicitly modeling visual-textual correspondence. ($2$) Incorporating a set of ``expert'' visual encoders pre-trained for various visual tasks, our method benefits from a \textbf{strong visual prior}, capturing \textit{complicated, diverse, and nuanced} visual information for sentiment analysis. ($3$) Our holistic framework, composed of CLIP, visual-expert, and trained visual-textual branches, achieves better performance than the state-of-the-art methods on three existing datasets.